moode-player/moode/README.md

 moOde provides a beautifully designed and responsive user interface, an extensive set of Audiophile-grade features and an active Forum that provides top notch troubleshooting, interesting discussion on a variety of audio topics and an International user community of audio enthusiasts.

+### Help support the project

 Take a moment to consider making a donation via PayPal.
-The financial support helps our project remain active so we can continue to provide great software to the wonderful Raspberry Pi audio community.
+The financial support helps the project remain active providing great audio software to the Raspberry Pi audio community.

 [![button](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=45YWLFLZ5V7P4)